 A single repeat is necessary when performing seed tree or shelterwood harvests.
 For example, most cohorts of a white pine stand may be removed, leaving only the oldest cohort.
 After a designated interval, allowing enough time for regeneration via seeding, the oldest cohort is also removed.
 These stands are re-harvested once after the designated interval.
 Although stands are ranked for the initial harvest, the second harvest will occur automatically without a re-ranking.
 A second cohort removal list must be provided for repeat harvests.
 Time-since-last-harvest will be updated after both harvests.

 The SingleRepeat optional parameter indicates that the prescription is a single repeat-harvest (see section 2.1).
-The parameter specifies the interval between the initial harvest and the repeat harvest of the selected stands.
+It should be followed by an integer that specifies the interval (in years) between the initial harvest and the repeat harvest of the selected stands.
 Value: integer > 0.
 Units: years.

 CohortsRemoved and Plant Parameters for Single-Repeat Harvests